 The trailhead is right off the Pali Highway, although it can be hard to find because it is unmarked.

-The beginning of the hike is fairly easy and takes you through a beautiful bamboo forest.
+The beginning of this Honolulu waterfall hike is fairly easy and takes you through a beautiful bamboo forest.
 It becomes moderately more challenging the deeper into the jungle you get.
 You will want to wear a good pair of hiking shoes and plan to get muddy.

 The hike to the waterfall takes roughly 2 hours and zig zags back and forth across the Lulumahu Stream.